Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-01.md

 <!-- > -->

-The code in a library can be **shared across multiple projects**, changes, and bug fixes can all be made in a single location.
+The code in a library can be **shared across multiple projects**, changes and bug fixes can all be made in a single location.

 📦 ➡ 👩‍💻 🧑‍💻 👩‍💻